michel-leonard/C-Quadratic-Sieve/README.md

 # Other factorizations

-The software is intended as a generalist factorization solution.\
+The software is intended as a generalist factorization solution.

-Simple information about Microsoft Windows integer factorization :
+msieve's author claims that no software is faster than his between 40 and 50 digits :
+- msieve153.exe was downloaded from [sourceforge.net](https://sourceforge.net/u/jasonp_sf/profile/)
 - general input tests between 0 and 50 digits ranked the software faster than the popular [msieve](https://github.com/radii/msieve)
-- msieve153.exe was downloaded from [sourceforge.net](https://sourceforge.net/u/jasonp_sf/profile/)

 ## Random